 SmileDirectClub: Q4 Earnings Snapshot

 NASHVILLE, Tenn.
-(AP) _ SmileDirectClub Inc. (SDC) on Thursday reported a fourth-quarter loss of $9.7 million, after reporting a profit in the same period a year earlier.
+(AP) — SmileDirectClub Inc. (SDC) on Thursday reported a fourth-quarter loss of $9.7 million.

 On a per-share basis, the Nashville, Tennessee-based company said it had a loss of 9 cents.

-Note: This story has been corrected to read that the company reported a loss, not a profit a year ago.